IamG-Root/ComputerVision/README.md

 ### Server

-- Launch using `cvenv/bin/python server/main.py` or `source cvenv/bin/activate; python server/main.py`;
+- Launch using `cvenv/bin/python server/main.py` or `source cvenv/bin/activate; python server/main.py` and arguments:
+    - `--debug` Print frame log messages;
+    - `--draw` Display a window with the entities displayed in a graphical interface.
 - Stop execution with `Ctrl + C`.